 You’d probably be alarmed if you were to see water dripping from your electrical panel, but don’t panic–you have plenty of time to have it looked at by an electrician.
-In this blog, local electrical and HVAC contractor Anthony’s-Cooling-Heating shares an overview of what causes water damage and corrosion in electrical panels and what you can do about it.
+In this blog, local electrical contractor Anthony's Cooling-Heating-Electrical, Inc. shares an overview of what causes water damage and corrosion in electrical panels and what you can do about it.

 Moisture may gain access to an electrical panel box via the following: